johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/tags/1.2.6/readme.txt

 = How to output the table html? =

-To render the table fields data as an html table in one of your template files you can start with the following basic code example:
+To render the table fields data as an html table in one of your template files (page.php, single.php) you can start with the following basic code example:

 `
 $table = get_field( 'your_table_field_name' );